Ellypham92/Elly-Pham---Data-Analysis-Porfolio-/README.md

    **Tools:** R

 ### Twitter sentiment analysis
-     Motivation:
-     View my work book: https://github.com/Ellypham92/Twitter-Sentiment-Analysis-using-R
-     Tools: R

-       **Motivation:** <span> ASentiment analysis is commonly known as "opinion mining" or "emotion artificial intelligence".
+   **Motivation:** <span> A Sentiment analysis is commonly known as "opinion mining" or "emotion artificial intelligence".
 The purpose of this analysis is to determine the mood of an individual that is expressed through text toward someone or to a topic. <span>  <br>
-   **View my work book:** [UsedCars](https://github.com/Ellypham92/Data-Mining-using-R-Python/blob/main/EDA-Used-Cars.R)  <br>
+   **View my work book:** [TwitterSentimentAnalysis]https://github.com/Ellypham92/Twitter-Sentiment-Analysis-using-R)  <br>
    **Tools:** R